The Inaugural Bison Athletics

 1974 Football Team

-Led by then second-year head coach Larry Ireland, the 1974 Hot Springs Bison football team finished the season with an undefeated record of 9-0, and to this day, is the school’s only football team to earn a state championship following a vote of the South Dakota Sportswriters.
+In 1974, under second-year head coach Larry Ireland, the Hot Springs Bison football team delivered a historic season—finishing 9–0 and becoming the school’s only football team to earn a state championship.
+Their title was awarded by vote of the South Dakota Sportswriters, cementing the team’s legacy as one of the greatest in Bison history.

-The 1974 Hot Springs Bison football team members included: Dale Cape, Don Olstad, Ken Peterson, Randy Hicks, Tim Hussey, Nate Romey, Robert McLean, Paul Moore, Preston Hofer, Rick Wass, Mike Hill, Greg Burg, Ed Broyles, Mike Frohman, Dan Olstad, Ed McClure, Mike Evans, Paul Oberpriller, Larry Baumberger, Tom Dyer, Carlos Cornay, Robert Krcil, Jef Field, Bryan Popescu, Dave Landers, Dean Cape, Calvin Dahl, Mark Schur, Jim Birdsall, Pat Homelvig, Randy Sieg, Jim Stevens, Bryan Hansen, Grant Rush, Roger LeBlanc, Tom McColley, John Lessard, Quentin Hofer, Dave Bruce, Jay Schuchardt, Richard Anderson, Jon Schuchardt, Pat Evans, Steve Hill, Tom McNaulty, Ken Fischer, Roy Fisher, Charlie Richards, Dave Landers, Dan Moeller and John Bray.
-Coaches: Larry Ireland, Steve Weisman, Brian Thies, Gary Glenn.
+Dale Cape, Don Olstad, Ken Peterson, Randy Hicks, Tim Hussey, Nate Romey, Robert McLean, Paul Moore, Preston Hofer, Rick Wass, Mike Hill, Greg Burg, Ed Broyles, Mike Frohman, Dan Olstad, Ed McClure, Mike Evans, Paul Oberpriller, Larry Baumberger, Tom Dyer, Carlos Cornay, Robert Krcil, Jef Field, Bryan Popescu, Dave Landers, Dean Cape, Calvin Dahl, Mark Schur, Jim Birdsall, Pat Homelvig, Randy Sieg, Jim Stevens, Bryan Hansen, Grant Rush, Roger LeBlanc, Tom McColley, John Lessard, Quentin Hofer, Dave Bruce, Jay Schuchardt, Richard Anderson, Jon Schuchardt, Pat Evans, Steve Hill, Tom McNaulty, Ken Fischer, Roy Fisher, Charlie Richards, Dave Landers, Dan Moeller, John Bray.

 Chet Bruce